PE Licensure Renewal Is Closed

-Renewal for all Professional Engineers licensed in Florida has ended.
+Renewal for all Professional Engineers licensed in Florida has closed.

-- Continuing-education hours for the upcoming renewal period should have been completed by midnight Feb.
-28, 2023.
+- Continuing-education hours for the upcoming renewal period must have been completed and reported by midnight Feb.
+28, 2025.
+See our step-by-step instructions on how to report your continuing education.

-- The renewal deadline was Feb.
-28, 2023.
-Current, active licenses that were not renewed became delinquent on March 1, 2023, and delinquent licenses become null and void.
+- The renewal deadline was midnight Feb.
+28, 2025.
+Current, active licenses that are not renewed become delinquent on March 1, 2025, and delinquent licenses become null and void.

 - If you have a DBPR account that was set up during a previous renewal, you do not need to set up another account.
 Go to myfloridalicense.com and log into your existing account.